Top of the page

 Some cysts are large or are in a place where they cause symptoms.
 A cyst that puts pressure on the brain or spinal cord may cause delays in development.
-It could cause permanent damage.
-If a cyst grows or causes symptoms, the doctor may drain the fluid from the cyst.
-Treatment may also include surgery to place a shunt or to remove the covering of the cyst.
+It could cause permanent injury.
+Treatment may be a surgery to place a shunt or to remove part or all of the cyst.
 This may allow the fluid to drain.

 Author: Healthwise Staff

 Medical Review:E. Gregory Thompson MD - Internal Medicine & Steven C. Schachter MD - Neurology & Colin Chalk MD, CM, FRCPC - Neurology